close

 How does Swiss neutrality impact the country?

 Some Swiss politicians have raised concerns over what could happen if Switzerland were to face an attack from another state, similar to the one that Ukraine is currently facing.
-Defence Minister Viola Amherd feels that Switzerland’s neutral status could be damaging to the nation, and has stressed that Switzerland must ensure its own security.
+Defence Minister Viola Amherd, who is currently serving as the President of Switzerland, feels that the country's neutral status could be damaging to the nation, and has stressed that Switzerland must ensure its own security.

 “We could ask other countries for support if attacked, but whether anyone helps us is an open question,” Amherd told the NZZ am Sonntag in an interview back in 2022.
 Since Switzerland has chosen to remain militarily neutral, the country is not a member of a collective security organisation such as NATO, which pledges to protect its members if one of them is attacked.